-Work to prepare the site for construction is beginning on the MacKays to Peka Peka Expressway (M2PP) on Wellington’s Kapiti Coast.
-Following extensive community consultation during a design process which commenced in 2010, M2PP gained resource consent from the Environmental Protection Agency (EPA) in early 2013.
-Legal challenges to the EPA decision are still being processed, but this does not affect some preparatory construction work, which is now underway.
+Work is well underway on the MacKays to Peka Peka section of Wellington’s Kapiti Expressway (M2PP).
+Following extensive community consultation and a design process which started in 2010, M2PP gained resource consent from the Environmental Protection Agency (EPA) in early 2013.

-The $630-million project will deliver approximately 18km of four-lane expressway through the areas of Paraparaumu and Waikanae, including a new bridge over the Waikanae River.
-The new route will take approximately four years to complete and will improve safety, reduce congestion and provide more reliable journey times in and through Kapiti.
+The $630-million project will deliver approximately 18km of four-lane expressway through Paraparaumu and Waikanae, including a new bridge over the Waikanae River.
+The new route will take approximately four years to build and will improve safety, reduce congestion and provide more reliable journey times into and through the Kapiti Coast.

 Click on the green circles for more details on the interchange.